tomrijntjes/tomrijntjes.github.io/04-bootstrap-engineering-standards.md

 If you think you know which capabilities you will need three years down the road, you are probably mistaken.
 Priorities will change, new insights will crush expectations and open up possibilities beyond imagining.
-If you can build an agile product team, you have to hire for agility too.
+If you want to build an agile product team, you have to hire for agility.

 To be specific:
 - hire senior individual contributors first.
 They can help with setting hiring standards.
-- contractors are used to delivering value quickly, and are happy to move on if your needs change.
+- contractors are used to delivering value quickly, and are happy to move on when your needs change.
 - prioritise generalists over specialists at first